CN-Celeb: multi-genre speaker recognition: CN-Celeb2: features and collection pipeline

 Broadly, the collection process comprises two stages: in the first stage, potential segments of the Person of Interest (POI) were extracted from a large amount of raw videos with an automatic tool, and then in the second stage, human check was employed to remove incorrect segments.
 This process is much faster than purely human-based segmentation, and also avoids potential errors caused by a purely automated process, as VoxCeleb has employed.
 We highlight that the human check is important in our case: because the multi-genre data are very complex in both video and audio, the purely automatic process cannot deal with such complexity.
 Although the human check makes the process more costly, it results in a more valuable dataset.

 Our automatic pipeline is largely borrowed from the one used for collecting VoxCeleb1~\cite{nagrani2017voxceleb} and VoxCeleb2~\cite{chung2018voxceleb2}, with some modifications to increase the efficiency and precision.
-In particular, we introduced an additional double check step that employs both image and speech information to validate the extracted segments.
+In particular, we introduced an additional relaxation \& recovery step that employs both image and speech information to validate the extracted segments.
 The detailed steps of the collection process are summarized as follows.

 \begin{itemize}

 \item \textbf{STEP 1.
 POI list design}.
 We manually selected $2,000$ Chinese celebrities as our target speakers.
 These speakers were mostly from the entertainment sector, including singers, drama actors/actresses, news reporters and interviewers.
 Regional diversity was also taken into account so that variations in accent were covered.